 - (1) Directive 2009/72/EC of the European Parliament and of the Council of 13 July 2009 concerning common rules for the internal market in electricity and repealing Directive 2003/54/EC and Regulation (EC) No 714/2009 of the European Parliament and of the Council of 13 July 2009 underline the need for an increased cooperation and coordination among transmission system operators within a European Network of Transmission System Operators for Electricity (ENTSO-E) to create Network Codes for providing and managing effective and transparent access to the transmission networks across borders, and to ensure coordinated and sufficiently forward-looking planning and sound technical evolution of the transmission system in the European Union, including the creation of interconnection capacities, with due regard to the environment. - (2) Transmission System Operators (TSO(s)) are according to Article 2 and 12 of Directive2009/72/EC responsible for providing and operating high and extra-high Voltage networks for long-distance transmission of electricity as well as for supply of lower-level regional distribution systems and directly connected customers.
 Besides this transmission and supply task it is also the TSO(s)'responsibility to ensure the system security with a high level of reliability and quality. - (3) ENTSO-E has drafted this Network Code on HVDC Connections and DC-connected Power Park Modules aiming at setting out clear and objective requirements for HVDC System Owners, DCconnected Power Park Module Owners, Network Operators and National Regulatory Authorities in order to contribute to non-discrimination, effective competition and the efficient functioning of the internal electricity market and to ensure system security. - (4) The technical connection requirements for HVDC Systems refer unless stated otherwise to the AC Connection Points of such systems, and do not address internal DC connection requirements for multi-terminal or meshed systems. - (5) In cases where studies for new HVDC System connections require data and models from other grid users such as large generators, industrial facilities and other DC links, this Network Code allows for the Relevant Network Operator to require such information where reasonable.
-These studies model the sometimes complex interaction between different grid users, and aim at ensuring adequate power quality performance.
+These studies aim at ensuring adequate power quality performance for all grid users.

 - (6) This Network Code has been drafted in accordance with the Article 8(7) of Regulation (EC) N°714/2009 according to which the Network Codes shall be developed for cross-border issues and market integration issues and shall be without prejudice to the right of Member States to establish national network codes which do not affect cross-border trade. - (7) The Network Code provides for various requirements to be defined by the Relevant Network Operators.
-In those countries where the TSOs are entitled to define - read here to propose to the relevant bodies for its approval - the technical and instrumental operational procedures for the proper technical management of the power system or to give the necessary instructions to other entities, which need to be taken into account to ensure the necessary coordination of the system and maintain the overall system security, the Network Code does not affect the TSO's competences and responsibilities. - (8) The Network Code provides for agreements by Relevant Network Operators on various technical requirements.
-In those countries where the TSOs are granted public authority or competence to adopt decisions when defining requirements for connecting Power Generating Modules which have to be taken into account for, and cannot be changed by, any subsequent Connection Agreement with the Relevant Network Operator, this Network Code does not affect the TSO's decision making powers in those countries. - (9) In case Power Park Modules are connected in small island systems with local demand and non-synchronously operating with the main system via DC-links, the applicability of this code to those PPMs will be defined according to national provisions, taking into account size of the plant, system and local demand, and relevant long-term system development plans.
+In those countries where the Transmission System Operators are entitled to define - read here to propose to the relevant bodies for its approval - the technical and instrumental operational procedures for the proper technical management of the power system or to give the necessary instructions to other entities, which need to be taken into account to ensure the necessary coordination of the system and maintain the overall system security, the Network Code does not affect the Transmission System Operators' competences and responsibilities. - (8) The Network Code provides for agreements by Relevant Network Operators on various technical requirements.
+In those countries where the Transmission System Operators are granted public authority or competence to adopt decisions when defining requirements for connecting Power Generating Modules which have to be taken into account for, and cannot be changed by, any subsequent Connection Agreement with the Relevant Network Operator, this Network Code does not affect the Transmission System Operators' decision making powers in those countries.